Analysis | You, too, can become a Nobel Peace Prize nominee

-Except that he almost certainly won't win it, any more than his father-in-law was likely to after his own nominations last year.
-As it turns out, while a Nobel Peace Prize nomination is a bit trickier than simply sending a guy in Norway a postcard with someone's name on it, it's not much trickier than that.
-A nomination is, in essence, as serious as the person doing the submitting — who is a member of a not-particularly-rarified group of people.
+Except that he almost certainly won’t win it, any more than his father-in-law was likely to after his own nominations last year.
+As it turns out, while a Nobel Peace Prize nomination is a bit trickier than simply sending a guy in Norway a postcard with someone’s name on it, it’s not much trickier than that.
+A nomination is, in essence, as serious as the person doing the submitting — who is a member of a not particularly rarefied group of people.

 Before we explain how you, too, can earn a Nobel Peace Prize nomination, it's worth letting a bit of air out of the award itself.
 Yes, it is an important designator of efforts to shape the world for the better.
 But it is not itself a guarantee either of the moral purity of its recipients or of the security of their accomplishments.
 As Reuters broke the news about Kushner's nomination, the news organization was elsewhere reporting on a coup in Myanmar, during which the country's elected leader, Aung San Suu Kyi, was imprisoned by the military.